Debate Without Hate – Abdu Murray, J.D.

 And I think the reason why we see such animosity in the world today is because we’ve lost that sense that every individual, despite their differences, has an inherent dignity and worth, even if they disagree with us sharply.
 And sometimes one of the pointed errors of that sword where we don’t actually see people that way.

 I remember when I was 11 years old, my cousins and I had gone to a local pizza shop.
 And we got on our bikes and went to the local pizza shop.
-And it was one of these kind of places that was a store front.
+And it was one of these kinds of places that was a store front.
 You couldn’t actually get your pizza and eat it inside the shop.
 You had to leave the shop and go outside.
-But we get our pizza and we walk outside, and being 11 year old boys–that’s definitely worth discussing.
-We would take our pizza and sit outside a trash can.
+But we get our pizza and we walk outside and being 11 year old boys–that’s definitely worth discussing.
+We would take our pizza and sit outside by a trash can.
 A trash can right outside the pizza shop.
 And there was this large window from the pizza shop where we would eat our pizza all the time.

-Well on this particular occasion, we got our pizza and were eating it, and as 11 year old boys tend to do, my imagination begins to wander.
+Well on this particular occasion, we got our pizza and were eating it and as 11 year old boys tend to do, my imagination begins to wander.
 And I was looking at the glass through which you could see into the shop I just came from.
 I’m seeing the cars and the reflection of the cars whizzing by in the mirror and I look through the reflection and the guy who had just given me my pizza, who I had given my order to and he had just given me my pizza, was looking at me with a level of anger in his eyes that I couldn’t even believe.
 And as I looked through the reflection, I saw his hand was raised directly at me in an obscene gesture.

 And I walked in.
 I was shocked–11 years old–and I walked right into the shop and I couldn’t believe it.
 I was shocked into asking him a question, “Are you doing that to me?”